 Begin by teaching your dog basic obedience commands like ‘sit’ and ‘down.’
 Teach your dog to hold their ‘sit’ and ‘down’ position while you pet them briefly, before releasing and trying again, practicing until they can hold a ‘sit or down’ position while you pet them enthusiastically for increasingly longer periods.
 Once your dog has mastered that, move on to having a family member pet them.

-Ask people to pet your dog on walks.
-Tell them that in order to help you train your dog, they must pet only if your dog is sitting or lying down, whichever you’ve chosen.
+Ask people to pet your dog, but tell them that in order to help you train your dog, they must pet only if your dog is sitting or lying down, whichever you’ve chosen.
 Note that if your dog is shy, fearful, or reactive, they will need a different protocol; this advice is for puppies and dogs that are overly friendly.

 Start with calm, sober, single adults.
 A group of partyers or kids will likely be too stimulating for your dog, and too difficult for you to control.
 If your dog is having trouble holding their ‘sit/down’ position when an exciting person is introduced, ensure you practice when your dog is tired and hungry.
-Set them up for success by allowing them to nibble on a treat while the stranger pets under their chin, briefly and calmly.
+Set them up for success by allowing them to nibble on a treat while they receive calm brief pets under their chin.
 Practice on-leash, stepping on it if necessary, leaving just enough slack for your dog to jump an inch or two off the ground.

 If not, and…

-Your dog is jumping up on you: -Ignore them.
+Your dog is jumping up on you: Ignore them.
 Raise or cross your arms and look upward, turn around, talk to someone else, walk away to do a chore, or pick up your phone and check Facebook (dogs hate that!)
-If they continue to jump up, have them wear a leash and step on it, or tie it to something sturdy, or play with them in a secure area like an exercise pen so that you can just back up or leave the area to prevent them from earning rewards for jumping up.
+If they continue to jump up, leave the room.
 Avoid looking at them, talking to them, or touching them.
-Reward your dog when they give up on jumping up and try something else, like standing on all four paws, sitting, or lying down.
-Because jumping itself feels good, your dog will find it intrinsically rewarding to jump on you or someone else, so you must manage their behaviour with your leash and/or leaving the room if they continue to jump up after you’ve removed your attention.
+Reward your dog with touching and attention when they give up on jumping up and try something else, like standing on all four paws, sitting, or lying down.
+Because jumping itself feels good, your dog will find it intrinsically rewarding to jump on you or someone else, so you must manage their behaviour with your leash and/or leaving the room if they continue to jump up after you’ve given the ‘off’ cue.
+Have them wear a leash around the house so that you can step on it.

-If your dog is jumping up while you are seated or lying down: -Teach your ‘off’ cue again in this new context, standing up to remind them if they struggle at first.
-I like to hold my hands up, body language that comes to mean ‘there will be no petting or attention available.’
+If your dog is jumping up while you are seated or lying down: Teach your ‘off’ cue again in this new context, standing up if they don’t get off within 2 seconds.
+I like to hold my hands up high, palms facing the dog.
 Soon your cue ‘off,’ with your hands up, will signal to your dog to leave your lap and enjoy petting from the floor.
-Most people try to push the dog off, but your touch is exactly what your dog is seeking.
+Most people try to push the dog off, but your touch is exactly what your dog is seeking, holding your hands up will also remind you to avoid touching your dog.

-Go Wild: You’ll begin by petting and playing with your dog, trying to reach a 7/10 excitement level, this is the ‘go wild’ part.
+Go Wild: You’ll begin by petting and playing with your dog, trying to reach a 7/10 excitement level.
+You’ll keep playing until the very moment your dog jumps up or bites too hard.

 This game gives your dog plenty of feedback about which behaviours work, and which don’t, while allowing you to gain total control over your dog’s energy level, literally putting hyperactivity and calm behaviour on cue.
 This game also gives your dog more control over his impulse to jump up, and the game provides the practice and repetition needed for them to understand the ‘off’ cue.
-If your pup is especially excited and keeps jumping when you are frozen, give the ‘off’ cue, back up or out of the room to ensure that they can’t continue earning rewards for jumping.
-The cessation of play is the best punishment you can give.
-Time outs for dogs are typically less than 3 seconds, but timing depends on how long it takes your dog to calm down.
+If your pup is especially excited and keeps jumping when you give the ‘off’ cue, back up or out of the room to ensure that they can’t continue earning rewards for jumping.
+The cessation of play is the best consequence you can offer.
+Time outs for dogs are typically less than 5 seconds.
+The timing will depend on how long it takes your dog to calm down.

 Jumping up is a common behaviour problem, for a reason.

 It will not extinguish overnight, which means you must be consistent.
 In fact, expect the problem to get worse before it gets better.
 This is an expected and important phase of learning called the extinction burst.
+Google it.
+It helps to know what to expect as you embark on your behaviour modification program.
+Your dog’s progress will follow a very predictable pattern that is NOT a straight line from here to cured.
 Your dog won’t give up jumping up that easily, it has worked so well for so long.
 If jumping up has been rewarding in the past, you’ll need to spend months of rewarding alternate behaviours to compete with that.
 It will be worth it though.
 Eventually your dog will choose to sit or lie down, and those behaviours will become the attention seeking behaviours.
-In the meantime, expect that your dog will keep trying to jump up, because he’s a dog.
-He will try jumping up harder, because he is an animal.. don’t let him learn that all he had to do was try harder.
-Stick to your story.
+In the meantime, expect that your dog will keep trying to jump up, because he is a dog.
+He will try jumping up harder, because he is an animal.
+Don’t let him learn that all he had to do was try harder.

 The solution is so simple on paper.
 Your dog will choose to sit or lie down to get attention when rewards for those behaviours overshadow the rewards they have received for jumping up in the past.
 In the meantime, we will use obedience commands to help them choose the correct behaviours.
 Set your dog up for success.
 If you are waiting for your dog to jump up on people and wondering what to do to make them stop, you are already a step behind the game.
 Be proactive, be clear, teach your dog what to do to get attention in the first place so that they don’t resort to jumping up.

 Be prepared for regression.
+Don’t just expect it, welcome it as a necessary part of the process of behaviour modification.
 Be prepared for your dog to try jumping up, again, and again, and again.
 Do not sigh, do not give up.
 Your dog is watching, your dog is listening, and your dog notices that you are confusing and inconsistent, and that you are giving up, and giving in.